BillJr99/Ursinus-CS173/_pages/Activities/activity-datatypes.md

         </div>
       questions:
         - What is the data type of the value <code>&quot;Hello World!&quot;</code>?
+        - Observe the odometer above.
+What is the place value of each of the digits in a decimal system?
+How would this odometer count if the only digits it could display were 1 and 0?
+What would each place value be then?
+        - How might a computer represent a whole number using only 1 and 0 digits?
+How do you use the decimal digits 0 through 9 to represent all whole numbers?
         - How might a computer represent a whole number using only 1 and 0 digits?
 How do you use the decimal digits 0 through 9 to represent all whole numbers?
         - How might a computer represent a True/False boolean?
         - How might a computer represent the letter <code>&apos;A&apos;</code> or the word <code>&quot;Hi!&quot;</code>?